 LAMB marries the two educational pedagogies.
-LAMB students experience a two way immersion program in which their individual needs are met through English and Spanish instruction in a Montessori environment.
-The students' native languages, English or Spanish, are enriched by their acquisition of a second language.
-LAMB successfully integrates the Montessori educational philosophy and the best practices for bilingual instruction: developing and further enriching the students' native language skills through acquiring a second language.
-For nearly one hundred years Maria Montessori's educational techniques have been successfully used in dual language schools throughout Europe, Africa, and Asia, it is only intuitive that this internationally proven educational method could and does prove successful in the United States with our ELLs.
+LAMB students experience a two way immersion program in which their individual needs are met through Montessori classes conducted in English and Spanish.
+LAMB is multi-lingual, but the two major mother languages spoken at LAMB are English and Spanish.
+The students' native languages, English or Spanish, are enriched by their acquisition of a second, and in some instances a third language.
+For nearly one hundred years Maria Montessori's educational techniques have been successfully used in dual language schools throughout Europe, Africa, and Asia.